strimzi/proposals/056-zk-kraft-migration.md

 ```

 Finally, the operator rolls the controllers, via the `KafkaRoller`,  and waits for them to be ready again.
-They are now disconnected from the ZooKeeper ensemble which is totally out of the picture.
+They are now disconnected from the ZooKeeper ensemble which remain running but are no longer the source of truth for Kafka metadata.
 The current reconciliation ends.

 **_Status changes_**